-To register for classes, students must have met the academic and administrative clearance, which includes the requirement that all tuition and fees are or will be paid by the required dates.
+To register for classes, students must have met the academic and administrative clearance, which includes the requirement that all tuition and fees are paid by the required dates.

 Upon review of the application and enrollment documents, the University will determine if the prospective student is accepted into the selected program and is eligible to register for classes.